allpassportstamps/allpassportstamps.github.io/_posts/2024-11-25-Qatar-Dhow-Boats.md

 * The country only has around 50 years of modern history.
 Previously a British protectorate, Qatar discovered oil and transformed.
 * Qataris are a minority in their own country, as most of the population is made up of expatriates working in the country.
-* The national animal is the Oryx, same logo as Qatar Airways.
+* The national animal is the Arabian desert Oryx, same logo as Qatar Airways.
 * Taxis or metro here are very affordable because of the abundant oil.
 Subway tickets cost only around 60 cents.

 ### Arriving in Doha